PhDP/Moritz/README.md

     1   Model with aleph (see arXiv paper) [default]
     2   Model with logistic speciation (decreases with the total number of species).
     3   Model with both aleph and logistic speciation.
+    4   Model with traits (set option n for the number of traits)

 You can also use the following options [default values]: